Todd Kaminsky: Hurricane Sandy

 Kaminsky considers Hurricane Sandy one of the reasons for his decision to run for Assembly.
 Sandy hit the South Shore of Long Island particularly hard, destroying thousands of homes and other property.
 Like many residents in the area, Kaminsky was unsatisfied with the response from FEMA and NY Rising.
 Since being elected, Kaminsky has pushed for reforms to the NY Rising system, licensing for mold removal companies, and helped implement an information-sharing database in Nassau County to help better track abandoned properties.
 Kaminsky also introduced a bill passed by the Legislature that would require quarterly reporting on unpaid claims and unresolved Sandy-related cases.
 Another bill Kaminsky introduced, which would provide tax relief for victims of Hurricane Sandy who withdrew from retirement accounts to cover emergency payments, passed the Assembly.

 Upon hearing that National Grid was going to reinstate fees for disconnecting and reconnecting gas lines – fees that had been eliminated after Sandy to provide some relief to homeowners affected – Kaminsky wrote a letter to National Grid on August 21 urging them to reverse the decision.
 On September 10, after weeks of talks, National Grid announced that it would continue its post-Sandy policy of not charging those fees, in a major victory for Sandy victims.

 Long Beach Medical Center

 Damage from Hurricane Sandy was so extensive that the Long Beach Medical Center had to be permanently closed.
 Kaminsky lead the push to call on South Nassau Community Hospital, the new owner, to reopen a full-service hospital in the former hospital's place.
 In early August, Kaminsky announced that New York State had given approval for a 24/7 freestanding emergency department to open.
 The emergency department opened on August 10, 2015.

 Personal life

-Todd and his wife Ellen, married since 2010, live in Long Beach with their children, Rafe and Rory.
+Todd and his wife Ellen, married since 2010, live in Long Beach with their two children.

 Kaminsky is the great-nephew of entertainer Mel Brooks.
 During Kaminsky's 2016 run for a seat in the New York State Senate the famed comedian recorded a robocall which was then employed by his nephew's campaign.